 CALO: Nine years ago I was making the bed and suddenly, my back locked up and I couldn’t move.
 At the time, I was doing a lot of Zumba, and I loved it, but I was doing it wrong.
-I also worked in retail and wore heels and walked a lot.
+I also worked in retail and walked a lot in high heels.
 It was a combination of a lot of things, and I think it caught up to me.

 I went to the doctor, got a scan and they told me I needed surgery.
 I had bulging discs in my back and an annular tear in my S-1.
 I was really depressed.
 I was always on the go for work, on my feet all day long … and I loved Zumba.

 I was fortunate to have several friends in the physical therapy industry.
 They said, ‘You don’t need to get surgery.
 You can do therapy and start walking and you will be fine.’
 I took their advice.

 At the time, my company had just introduced a wellness program, and they gave all of the employees a free pedometer.
 I didn’t even know what a pedometer was or how it worked, but I used it and I started walking.

 Literally, I started with a mile.
 One mile led to two miles, then to four miles.
 I would walk practically every night.
 I decided, this is the way I will do therapy.
 I started walking so much that within two years after my back injury, I completed my first half marathon with a combination of walking and running.
 I felt really good.
 I felt strong.

 Then, I started hiking.
 When I was out hiking, I saw people running on the trails.
 I thought maybe I can get into trail running.
 My friends said you’re crazy, but I started slowly running little by little.
 And I loved it.